Questions

 5.8 Welding and ocular melanoma

 Welding is an occupational process common in New Zealand’s workforce.
-There are four key types of welding: gas metal arc welding (GMAW), flux-cored wire-arc welding (FCAW), shielded metal arc welding (SMAW), and gas tungsten arc welding (GTAW).
+There are 4 key types of welding: gas metal arc welding (GMAW), flux-cored wire-arc welding (FCAW), shielded metal arc welding (SMAW), and gas tungsten arc welding (GTAW).
 Each type of welding produces a different amount of welding fumes.

 Ocular melanoma is a type of cancer originating in the uvea of the eye.
 This comprises the iris (coloured part), ciliary body (assists with focus) and choroid (connects the retina to the sclera).
 Risks factors for developing ocular melanoma include light eye colour, ageing, and exposure to ultraviolet (UV) light.